Cooperative Flexibility Exchange: Fair and Comfort-Aware Decentralized Resource Allocation: Experimental Evaluation

-\autoref{fig:comfortcomparison} illustrates the effect of the slot exchange mechanism on agents’ comfort across different $\beta$ values in the I-EPOS optimization framework.
-The results highlight a key insight: as the $\beta$ value increases, more agents achieve their maximum comfort by selfishly selecting their preferred slots during the initial optimization phase.
-This behavior reduces the need for additional improvements through the slot exchange mechanism.
-Consequently, the comfort gains resulting from the slot exchange process decrease with higher $\beta$ values because fewer agents seek to further enhance their satisfaction, which limits the number of compatible slot matches and reduces the frequency of exchanges.
 However, the slot exchange algorithm demonstrates significant effectiveness, particularly at lower $\beta$ values.
 In these scenarios, a larger proportion of agents, more than 80\%, require additional optimization to improve their comfort, and the algorithm facilitates extensive exchanges, leading to substantial overall gains.
 It is important to note, though, that not all agents succeed in increasing their comfort, since it is not guaranteed that every agent finds a compatible match.
-Agents rely on the blackboard agent that shares information about available slots for exchange.
+Agents rely on the matchmaking service that shares information about available slots for exchange.
 As a result, around 60\% of agents successfully find matching slots and benefit from the mechanism.
 It is also important to note that the enhancement of comfort with the slot exchange mechanism does not affect the inefficiency cost.
 The change in inefficiency cost remains zero.

-Moreover, even at higher $\beta$ values, the slot exchange mechanism maintains its utility by ensuring that the remaining agents who have not achieved their maximum comfort can still benefit from this collaborative optimization.
+Moreover, even at higher $\beta$ values, the slot exchange mechanism maintains its utility by ensuring that the remaining agents who have not achieved their maximum comfort can still benefit from this collaborative comfort optimization.
 This highlights the versatility and robustness of the proposed algorithm, as it adapts to varying degrees of selfish behavior ($\beta$ values) while consistently enhancing comfort where possible.
-Moreover, the success rate of exchange requests remains high (around 99\%) because agents only advertise slots they do not prefer in their selected plan, increasing the likelihood of feasible matches.
+Moreover, the success rate of exchange requests remains high because agents only advertise slots they do not prefer in their selected plan, increasing the likelihood of feasible matches.
+Moreover, \autoref{inefficiency} depicts that higher $\beta$ values also lead to an increase in inefficiency cost, which is not ideal for the grid side.
+This reflects the trade-off between individual comfort and overall system efficiency, as agents prioritizing their own preferences at higher $\beta$ values impose a higher burden on the grid.
+The slot exchange mechanism, while primarily aimed at improving comfort, does not affect the inefficiency cost, ensuring that the system maintains a balance between comfort enhancement and grid stability.